ome/omero-guide-introduction/docs/group-user-management.rst

 #.
 In cooperation with you OMERO.server system administrator, consult the
    `documentation on email in OMERO <https://docs.openmicroscopy.org/omero/latest/sysadmins/mail.html>`_.

 #.
-Once the OMERO.server is configured, login to OMERO.web and
+Once the OMERO.server is configured, log in to OMERO.web and
    in the top toolbar, click the ``Admin`` button |image0|\ .

 #.
 Click on the ``Email`` tab.

 #.
 Choose the appropriate options, enter the email subject and message.
    Note that depending on the number of users you are choosing to email, the action might take a long time to finish.
-It is necessary to keep the session of OMERO.web alive (i.e. doing actions still being logged in OMERO.web) until the ``Activities`` dropdown menu (icon to the left of the ``Search`` in the top bar of OMERO.web) reports that all emails were sent.
+It is **necessary** to keep the session of OMERO.web alive (i.e. doing actions still being logged in OMERO.web) until the ``Activities`` dropdown menu (icon to the left of the ``Search`` in the top bar of OMERO.web) reports that all emails were sent.